 - The husband can give three divorces to his wife.

-- After one or two divorces, he has the right to take back his divorce within the iddah period and after the iddah period, he can re-marry with her.
+- After one or two divorces, he has the right to take back his DivorceDivorce within the iddah period, and after the iddah period, he can re-marry with her.

-- If three divorces have been given, the husband has no right to take back his divorce.
+- If he gives three divorces, the husband has no right to take back his DivorceDivorce.

-- After three divorces, the husband can not re-marry with her divorce until she marries with another person and gets divorced from that person.
-This is called halalah in Islamic shariyat.
+- After three divorces, the husband can not re-marry with her Divorce until she marries another person and gets divorced from that person.
+The above-mentioned is called halalah in Islamic shariyat.

-- Iddah of a divorce woman is three menstrual periods.
-Only after this period, she can marry to any one else.
+- Iddah of a divorced woman is three menstrual periods.
+Only after this period can she marry anyone else.

-- No iddah period is required if woman is divorced before sexual intercourse.
+- No iddah period is required if a woman gets a Divorce before sexual intercourse.

-- Iddah of a widow woman is four lunar months and ten days.
+- Iddah of a widow is four lunar months and ten days.

-- Iddah of a pregnant widow or divorce woman is the period till she delivered the child.
+- Iddah of a pregnant widow or divorced woman is the period till she delivered the child.